 I’m grateful that Chaincode doesn’t have an open grant process.
 It’s an enormous time investment to do well.
-Square Crypto, BitMEX, OKCoin, and others should be lauded for their financial contributions back to the ecosystem.
+Square Crypto, BitMEX, OKCoin, Gemini and others should be lauded for their financial contributions back to the ecosystem.
 But after convincing the higher-ups that grants are a good idea, the real heroes dig in to read all those applications and talk with dozens of candidates.
-Over this past year, it’s been a thrill to see an uptick in dev funding.
+Over this couple of years, it’s been a thrill to see an uptick in dev funding.
 I’ve witnessed life-changing grants that allow developers and researchers to turn 100% of their attention to Bitcoin development.
-That trend seems to be accelerating with more individuals and exchanges recognizing the importance of supporting the devs that secure our Bitcoin future.
-I enjoy giving Peter McCormack flack as much as the next bloke, but it’s hard to avoid appreciating his use of his platform to advocate that bitcoin corporations acknowledge their responsibility to financially contribute to the maintenance of the infrastructure that underlies their businesses.
+That trend seems to be accelerating with more individuals and bitcoin businesses recognizing the importance of supporting the devs that secure our Bitcoin future.
+In fact, when I first wrote this in the fall of 2020, finding funding for all the qualified devs was an issue.
+Now (December 2021), there is an excess of money without enough quality devs.

 Bitcoin is not a finished product.
 It has worked so far, but there have been some close calls.
 Being able to save Bitcoin from future failures (which may already be in the wild) and continue to add features to increase the underlying asset’s value requires developers with expertise and context.
 In a crisis, I’d wager the community would pay up for the best mercenary programmers on the planet to rescue us.
 But that’s unlikely to work in such a fragile backward-compatible system.
 Even the best programmers may do more harm than good without context, and that familiarity with where the dragons lay is hard-earned over years.
 The project’s future health depends on finding and retaining the devs willing to toil in obscurity, acquiring the necessary experience to make meaningful contributions.
 Part of that retention is financially supporting said devs.